-The ways criminal records are to be considered is changing in many areas.
-It’s important to check your local laws to make sure there aren’t additional considerations placed in your area.
+How criminal records are to be considered when screening potential tenants is an ever-evolving issue.
+Landlords should no longer use a blanket criminal policy with rentals and it’s important to check local laws to make sure there aren’t additional considerations in your area.

-However, criminal records are permissible screening tools if you can create a nexus (fancy word for connection) between a criminal record and why someone wouldn’t be a good renter.
+However, criminal records are permissible screening tools if you can draw a connection between a criminal record and why someone wouldn’t be a good renter.

-With our SmartMove reports, there are over 200 million records searched at the State and Federal level.
+With our TransUnion reports, there are over 200 million records searched at the State and Federal level.

 Why Does The Type Of Criminal Record Matter?

-HUD spells it out clearly that you should not deny an applicant based solely on an arrest without conviction.
+The Department of Housing and Urban Development (HUD) clearly spells out that a landlord should not deny an applicant based solely on an arrest without conviction:

 “A housing provider who denies housing to persons on the basis of arrests not resulting in a conviction cannot prove that the exclusion actually assists in protecting the resident safety and/or property.”

 This 10 page HUD document boils down to two paragraphs in the conclusion.